Hyaana/MultiVRMViewer/README.md

 Download :: [Download current version here](https://github.com/Hyaana/MultiVRMViewer/raw/main/HyaanaVRMViewer.rar)

 If something breaks or a red error shows up:
 - Report the bug in Issues , with details on how to replicate
-	- wsadouibdoais
+- _Optionally_
 - Go to AppData\LocalLow\Hyaana\VRMTestImport1 and get "Player.log"
 - Tell Hyaana what broke and the steps to break it
 - Send Hyaana the log via discord

 ### Loading VRM :
  - Click button labelled "Select VRM Model"